MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/support-for-different-authentication-environments.md

 1. [Enable Cross-Origin Resource Sharing (CORS)](../config)
 1. [Allow Cross-Origin Cookies](../config#allow-cross-origin-cookies)

-If we plan to use Embedding SDK on the same domain as your MicroStrategy, the above changes are not required.
+If you plan to use Embedding SDK on the same domain as your MicroStrategy, the above changes are not required.

 :::